 To ensure that Leadership Coaches have the knowledge and skills necessary to effectively coach Certificate students, the Leadership Center offers resources for our volunteers.

 Coach Orientation: Provides an introduction to the Certificate Program, including participant requirements, coach expectations, and strategies for successful coaching.
 All new coaches are asked to meet with an ILC staff member to receive this information upon submitting the Coach application.

 Cavenaugh Leadership Resource Library: The Illinois Leadership Center® is home to over 1,000 books on leadership.
 These can be checked out by any of our coaches.

-Coach Manual: Visit the Leadership Certificate Coach Manual for a complete review of requirements and tips on coaching a student in the program.
-This document can be accessed here.
+Coach Manual: Review the Leadership Certificate Coach Manual for a complete review of requirements and tips on coaching a student in the program.

 What Do Coaches Do?